vinuni-vishc/fedDCT/README.md

 # Federated Divide and Cotraining
 **NOTE: We are going to release a new version on Arxiv soon.**

 V2: Release date 13.4.2022: Add new training script for FedGKT.
+If there is any problem with the code, please clone dev branch

 This repository contains the code and experiments for the paper: